Cloud-Architekt/EntraOps/README.md

 ## Update EntraOps PowerShell Module and CI/CD (GitHub Actions)
 EntraOps can be updated without losing classification definition and files by using the cmdlet `Update-EntraOps`.
 The cmdlet can be executed interactively, and changes must be pushed to your repository.
-This command updates the PowerShell module, workflow files and parameters in workflows based on "EntraOps.config" file.
+This command updates the PowerShell module, workflow files, repository resources (incl. workbooks and parsers) and parameters in workflows based on "EntraOps.config" file.

 Currently, there is also a workflow named "Update-EntraOps" which can be executed on demand or run on scheduled basis (defined in EntraOps.config) and updates the PowerShell module only.
-I am working on a way to integrate the update process for the workflow files to the pipeline.
-There are some restrictions to update workflows by another workflow which needs to be handled.
+There are some restrictions to update workflows by another workflow which makes it hard to update the actions automatically.

 ## Disclaimer and License
 This tool is provided as-is, with no warranties.